tokenring-ai/newsrpm/README.md

 # @tokenring-ai/newsrpm

-NewsRPM integration package for the TokenRing ecosystem, providing comprehensive news article management and search capabilities.
-This package offers a NewsRPMService for API interactions, ready-to-use tool definitions for the TokenRing tools registry, and a `/newsrpm` chat command for interactive use in the TokenRing REPL.
+NewsRPM integration package for the TokenRing ecosystem, providing comprehensive news article management, search, and retrieval capabilities.
+This package offers a NewsRPMService for direct API interactions, 8 ready-to-use tools for the TokenRing tools registry, a `/newsrpm` chat command for interactive use, and 4 scripting functions that integrate with the TokenRing scripting service.

 ## Overview

 NewsRPM is a powerful API for storing, indexing, and retrieving news articles and related metadata.
-This package wraps common API calls and exposes them as services, tools, and chat commands so they can be used by TokenRing agents and templates for comprehensive news article workflows.
+This package wraps common API calls and exposes them as a service, tools, a chat command, and scripting functions so they can be used by TokenRing agents and applications for comprehensive news article workflows.

 ## Key Features